Dale Roberts

 At Eurovision the former juggernauts of the Contest had been struggling, finishing 19th and below for four of the five years between 1996 and 2000.

-It would go on to be their best results until Barbara Pravi finished runner-up this year.
+It would go on to be their best result until Barbara Pravi finished runner-up in 2021.

 Latvia